-Students apply for admission to student teaching typically in Year Three.
-Approval for student teaching is for one year only, the year indicated on the application form.
-A student who does not student teach in the year for which approval was sought and granted, must reapply for student teaching.
+Students typically apply for admission to Student Teaching in Year Three.
+Approval for Student Teaching is for one year only, the year indicated on the application form.
+A candidate who does not student teach in the year for which approval is sought and granted, must reapply for student teaching.
 The following are required for admission to student teaching: